Dechannie689/Restaurant_Tips_Analysis/README.md

 # Restaurant Tips Analysis
 ## 1. Project description
 This project aims to use the restaurant tips dataset to practice creating composition plots and visualizations.
 We will examine the relationship between different variables and the tips given.
+Click HERE to read full

 ## 2. Data description
 ### a.
 Source of the data